berinhard/model_mommy/README.md

     baby = mom.make_one()
     assert(baby.age==0)

-If the generator requires a attribute of field as argument, you could do something like this:
+If the generator requires a attribute from the field as argument, you could do something like this:

     gen_name_from_default = lambda default_value:default_value
     gen_name_from_default.required = ['default']

-For more examples, see tests.
+You can also override the type_mapping, if you want to all values from a given Field to be populate with a value you prefer, you  could do:

+    class TimeCopMommy(Mommy):
+        def __init__(self, model, fill_nullables=True):
+            super(Mommy, self).__init__(model, fill_nullables)
+            self.type_mapping[DateField] = datetime.date(2011, 02, 02)

+## Doubts?
+Loved it?
+Hated it?
+Suggestions?

+mail us!:
+vanderson.mota at gmail "dot" com italo.maia at gmail "dot" com

 ##Currently supports the fields:
 CharField, TextField, FloatField, ForeignKey, Date and DateTimeField, BooleanField, URLField, and all the integer-type Fields